hashgraph/hedera-mirror-node/docs/design/nft.md

 - Add new fields to `Token` domain object from schema changes
 - Add an `Nft` domain object with the same fields as the schema.
 - Add an `NftTransfer` domain object with the same fields as the schema.
-- Add an `NftHolder` domain object with the same fields as the schema.
+- Add an `NftBalance` domain object with the same fields as the schema.
 - Add an `NFT` enum value to `EntityTypeEnum`.
-- Add `nftHolder` list to `AccountBalances` domain object
+- Add `NftBalance` list to `AccountBalances` domain object

 ### Balance Parsing